Bernard Master: Military and medical career

+Bird watching and wildlife conservation

-After retiring in 2005, Master dedicated his life to birding, wildlife conservation and sponsorships of local events.
-A tennis aficionado, he sponsored the Bernard Master Doubles Classic, the longest running professional tennis tournament in Ohio, from 1978 to 2024.
+After retiring in 2005, Master began to focus on birding, wildlife conservation, and sponsorships of local events.
+Master sponsored the Bernard Master Doubles Classic, the longest running professional tennis tournament in Ohio, from 1978 to 2024.
 In 2004, he became a founding board member of the Ohio Ornithological Society.
-Master also sponsored the long-running 'Moonlight on the Marsh' distinguished lecture series led by the late Bill Mitsch (March 29, 1947 ~ February 12, 2025) at Florida Gulf Coast University (Naples, Florida).
+Master also sponsored the long-running "Moonlight on the Marsh" distinguished lecture series led by the late Bill Mitsch at Florida Gulf Coast University (Naples, Florida).
 Master was a frequent birdwatching guide and speaker for this and other organizations.

-Dr. Bernard F. Master's contributions to world bird conservation were honored by the late HRH Prince Bernhard of the Netherlands who helped found the World Wide Fund for Nature.
+Master's contributions to world bird conservation were honored by Prince Bernhard of the Netherlands who helped found the World Wide Fund for Nature.

-He served as vice chair of the Ohio Chapter of The Nature Conservancy for eleven years and was given the chapter's highest award, the Oak Leaf Award, in recognition of the significant contributions he made to the chapter to fulfill its mission.
+He served as vice chair of the Ohio Chapter of The Nature Conservancy for eleven years and was given the chapter's highest award, the Oak Leaf Award, in recognition of the contributions he made to the chapter to fulfill its mission.
 For 16 years, he served on the board of trustees for the Columbus Zoo and Aquarium.
 The Zoo unveiled its new Dr. Bernard Master Aviary on May 19, 2021.

 In 1994, Master received naming rights for a new species of vireo (Passeriformes: Vireonidae) from the Western Andes of Colombia.
 The Chocó vireo was first observed on August 25, 1991, by Paul Salaman in western Nariño in southwest Colombia and later collected by ornithologist Gary Stiles.
 The discoverers decided to auction the rights to the bird's name in order to raise money for habitat conservation.
 Master won the bid, and his donation was used to create the Río Nambí Community Natural Reserve..
 He named the species Vireo masteri.

-Master's contributions to bird conservation were honored by the late HRH Prince Bernhard of the Netherlands (aka Prince Bernhard of Lippe-Biesterfeld), who helped found the World Wide Fund for Nature.
+Master's contributions to bird conservation were honored by Prince Bernhard of Lippe-Biesterfeld, who helped found the World Wide Fund for Nature.

 In 2015, Master published his autobiography entitled No Finish Line: Discovering the World's Secrets One Bird at a Time.
 In it, Master documents his world birding adventures and pays homage to his colleagues and experiences in Vietnam.